 The enduring Celtic Cross.
 Photo courtesy Tourism Ireland.

-With the U.S. seemingly winning the battle against the Covid pandemic, there’s a sense of euphoria that envelops our nation.
-But our hearts go out to T-Boy’s Canadian and Italian writers who are still in the thick of things, struggling with the pandemic.
-So, the fight continues and we look for better days of a united world that is Covid free.
+With the world battling the new Covid strains, the fight continues and we look for better days of a united world that is Covid free.
 And, we must always remind ourselves to Donate to Direct Relief in support of our courageous frontline workers.

 Richard Carroll – T-Boy writer: